UseToolSuite UseToolSuite

 REST API JSON Best Practices

-Choose one naming convention and use it consistently across all endpoints:
+Pick one naming convention and apply it across every endpoint.

-Rule: Match the naming convention of your primary consumer.
-If your API is consumed mostly by JavaScript frontends, use camelCase.
-If by Python backends, use snake_case.
+Rule of thumb: match the convention of your primary consumer.
+If your API is consumed mostly by React/Next.js frontends, use camelCase so frontend developers don’t have to write mapping adapters.
+If it’s a data-science API consumed by Python (Pandas, Django), use snake_case.

 {